7RU7H/Archive/Brain-Hacking/Learning/Learning-To-Continue-Learning-Better-Learning-To-Learn.md

 #### Recall and Mapping is important

-[Active recall](https://youtu.be/FatnXnlwAc4?si=sA7DvyU2b50hAnLM) Benjamin Keep video is self explainatory
+[Active recall](https://youtu.be/FatnXnlwAc4?si=sA7DvyU2b50hAnLM) Benjamin Keep video is self explanatory

 ## The Big Videos are okay if ....